Akiko Kobayashi (chemist): Biography

 Kobayashi was born in 1943.
 Her mother was a musician and her father was a physicist.
-Kobayashi graduated with a B.Sc from the University of Tokyo, Department of Chemistry in 1967 and earned her Ph.D. at the University of Tokyo in 1972.
+Kobayashi graduated with a BSc from the University of Tokyo, Department of Chemistry in 1967 and earned her Ph.D. at the University of Tokyo in 1972.
 Staying at the university, she became a research associate (1972), associate professor (1993), and full professor (1999).
-In 2006, Kobayashi became a Professor emeritus at the University of Tokyo and accepted a position at Nihon University.
+In 2006, Kobayashi became a professor emeritus at the University of Tokyo and accepted a position at Nihon University.

 She was a 2009 L'Oréal-UNESCO Awards for Women in Science laureate, "for her contribution to the development of molecular conductors and the design and synthesis of a single-component organic metal".
 The metal in question is known as "Ni(tmdt)_{2}", where "tmdt" is short for trimethylenetetrathiafulvalenedithiolate.
 This organic metal has unusual properties including the ability to exhibit metallic properties at just 0.6 of a degree above absolute zero.
 This material is paramagnetic and is attracted to magnetic fields at nearly every temperature below room temperature.
 The implications of Kobayashi's work is part of an emerging family of new materials with interesting and exploitable properties.
 Kobayashi's first discovery was based on nickel.
 Since then variations based on zinc and copper have been created and studied.

 Additional honors include the Crystallographic Society of Japan Award (1998) and the Complex Chemical Society Award (2006).